Kipouralkis/Taxfiler_AssessmentProject/README.md

     ```

-3. Endpoint for Handling sSubmission
+3. Endpoint for Handling Submission

     - The `/create` Endpoint handles POST requests from the form, validates and sanitizes input data, stores in the database and uses the `get_response` function to send the data to the AI API.